l0gique/certified-in-cybersec-notes/Chapter 4 - Network Security.md

      * An intrusion occurs when an attacker is able to **bypass or thwart security mechanisms** and gain access to an organization’s resources.
      * Intrusion detection is a specific form of monitoring that monitors recorded information and real-time events to detect abnormal activity indicating a potential incident or intrusion.
      * An intrusion detection system (IDS) **automates the inspection of logs and real-time system events** to detect intrusion attempts and system failures.
-     * An IDS is intended as part of a ==defense-in-depth security== plan.
+     * An IDS is intended as part of a <mark>defense-in-depth security</mark> plan.
 It will work with, and complement, other security mechanisms such as firewalls, but it does not replace them.
      * IDSs can recognize attacks that come from external connections, such as an attack from the internet, and attacks that spread internally, such as a malicious worm.
-Once they detect a suspicious event, they respond by sending alerts or raising alarms. ==A primary goal of an IDS is to provide a means for a timely and accurate response to intrusions.==
+Once they detect a suspicious event, they respond by sending alerts or raising alarms. <mark>A primary goal of an IDS is to provide a means for a timely and accurate response to intrusions.</mark>
      * Types of IDSs -
        * Host-based IDS (HIDS) -
          * monitors activity on a single computer, including process calls and information recorded in system, application, security and host-based firewall logs.
          * can often examine events in more detail than a NIDS can, and it can pinpoint specific files compromised in an attack and can also track processes employed by the attacker.
-         * can ==detect anomalies== on the host system that NIDSs cannot detect but are expesive and hard to mange than NIDSs.
+         * can <mark>detect anomalies</mark> on the host system that NIDSs cannot detect but are expesive and hard to mange than NIDSs.
        * Network-based IDS (NIDS) -
          * monitors and evaluates network activity to detect attacks or event anomalies.
 It cannot monitor the content of encrypted traffic but can monitor other packet details.
          * can monitor a large network by using remote sensors to collect data at key network locations that send data to a central management console.
 These sensors can monitor traffic at routers, firewalls, network switches that support port mirroring, and other types of network taps.
          * is usually able to detect the initiation of an attack or ongoing attacks, but they can’t always provide information about the success of an attack.
 They won’t know if an attack affected specific systems, user accounts, files or applications.
      * Security Information and Event Management (SIEM) -
        * Security management involves the use of tools that collect information about the IT environment from many disparate sources to better examine the overall security of the organization and streamline security efforts.
 These tools are generally known as security information and event management  solutions.
-       * The general idea of a SIEM solution is to ==gather log data from various sources== across the enterprise to better ==understand potential security concerns== and apportion resources accordingly.
+       * The general idea of a SIEM solution is to <mark>gather log data from various sources</mark> across the enterprise to better <mark>understand potential security concerns</mark> and apportion resources accordingly.
    * Thret Prevention -
      * There are some basic steps you can take that help reduce the risk of many types of threats -
        * Keep systems and applications up to date.
 Patch management ensures that systems and applications are kept up to date with relevant patches.